 The system is currently available for sale for research purposes with the advantages of accurate sampling data from images made possible without bringing the fish onboard the vessel.

-Under development is a system for use by commercial trawl fisheries where the Deep Vision can be programmed for species and length of desired catch and automatically sort the catch in the trawl based on this.
+Deep Vision is being further developed for use by commercial trawl fisheries, where the system can be programmed for species and length of desired catch and automatically sort the catch in the trawl based on this.

 Benefits for research:

-- No need to bring the fish onboard the vessel and subsequently discard it
+- SUSTAINABLE: No need to bring the fish onboard the vessel for sampling

-- Efficient and time-saving sampling from images instead of manually onboard the vessel
+- EFFICIENT: Sampling from images instead of manually onboard the vessel

 Benefits for trawl fisheries:

 - PROFITABLE: Catch sorting by species and size maximizes the value of the quotas

 - EFFICIENT: Less time spent at sea filling the quotas and reduced fuel consumption